shreel143/Drowsiness-Detection-System/README.md

 The proposed drowsiness detection and music recommendation system achieved an accuracy of 95% on the training data and on test data, accuracy was 83% when trained for 30 epochs.
 The results and analysis can be found in the research paper.

+## Resources

+For more in-depth information about the 'Driver's Companion: Drowsiness Detection and Music Recommendation System', please refer to the following resources:

+- [Research Paper](https://ieeexplore.ieee.org/document/10037226): Detailed documentation of our research, methodologies, and findings.
+- [Project Presentation](https://docs.google.com/presentation/d/1TLywEBDhEMEjHs0gyVwQvLz0fg3Ko8Hu/edit?usp=sharing&ouid=100124470341926430772&rtpof=true&sd=true): A comprehensive presentation that outlines the project's goals, design, and outcomes.

+These resources provide a deeper understanding of the project and its impact on driving safety.

 ## Citation

 If you use this code or dataset in your research, please cite the following paper: